 Glaze blisters are a surface defect in fired ceramic glazes.
 They have caused every potter and company grief at one time or another.
-The problem is often erratic in nature and counter intuitive measures may be needed to resolve it (we have a page in the trouble-shooting section dedicated to this defect).
+The problem can be erratic.
 The blisters trace their origins to the generation of gases as particles in the body and glaze itself decompose during firing (loosing H2O, CO, CO2, SO2, etc).
-Many materials and mineral particles gas and they each have their own thermal history as they break down in the firing.
-Complicating the matter further, the body and glaze are composites of these.
-If the glaze has already begun melting while these gases are still being generated, bubbles grow within the glaze matrix.
-Depending on the viscosity and surface tension of the glaze melt and its thickness of application populations of small or large bubbles will increase within the glaze matrix and later begin breaking at the surface.
-Since bodies do not melt they can generate gases over an extended temperature range that extends all the way to the top of the firing temperature curve.
+If the glaze melt has sufficiently high surface tension these bubbles can grow quite large.
+Many mineral particles gas when heated, each type has its own firing thermal history (temperatures at which it releases gases).
+If a glaze has already begun melting while gases are still being generated, bubbles grow within it.
+Bubble populations and distributions of sizes depend on several properties of the glaze melt (e.g. viscosity, surface tension, thickness of application).
+As populations and sizes of bubbles increase they begin breaking at the surface.
+Bodies often generate gases during early stages of the firing (to expel water and carbon).
+This tapers off but then can begin again at higher temperatures if certain mineral particles present are late gassers.

 Rutile blue glazes: Love the look, hate the trouble to make it